ZeitHeld/ap-manual-chantelise/README.md

   - Similarly, since the prices keep increasing with every purchase, you don't have to actually purchase them
 - Death Link activates once you die (or lost all your technically available HP)
 - Goals that require to defeat a Boss have same condition as their respective Flags, needing to get there in Story Mode.
+- Entering the Survival Dungeon requires to have every single stage unlocked, ontop of the Survival Dungoen itself being unlocked.